 All too often the person purchasing an existing campground or RV Park just doesnt know what to look for before they sign the deal.
 The seller isnt going to volunteer the information and the real estate agent probably doesnt know if anything is wrong.

-Problems We've Seen Over the Years Include
+Problems With Buying a Campground that We've Seen Over the Years:

 - Campsites were built on the neighbors property without permission.

 - The state health department has given the park two years to modify its sewage treatment facility.